stucchio/Homepage/pelican/content/assorted_links_oct_10_2014.md

 [The Log: What every software engineer should know about real-time data's unifying abstraction](http://gilesbowkett.blogspot.com.au/2014/09/why-scrum-should-basically-just-die-in.html)

+[Microservice Prerequisites](http://martinfowler.com/bliki/MicroservicePrerequisites.html) - a good guide.
+Also a great reason to stick to monolithic architecture for as long as possible.

 [Why Scrum Should basically Just Die](http://gilesbowkett.blogspot.com.au/2014/09/why-scrum-should-basically-just-die-in.html)

 Apparently the Nazi's planned to deport the Jews to [Madagascar](http://en.wikipedia.org/wiki/Madagascar_Plan).